kstenerud/concise-encoding/ce-structure.md

  * Character sequences are enclosed within backticks: `this is a character sequence`
  * Byte sequences are represented as a series of two-digit hex values, enclosed within backticks and square brackets: [`f1 33 91`]
  * Data placeholders are put `(between parentheses)`
- * Some explanations will include [KBNF notation](https://github.com/kstenerud/kbnf/blob/master/kbnf.md) for illustrative purposes only (this document doesn't describe actual encodings).
+ * Some explanations will include [Dogma notation](https://github.com/kstenerud/dogma/blob/master/dogma_v1.md) for illustrative purposes only (this document doesn't describe actual encodings).
  * Sample Concise Encoding data will usually be given in [CTE format](cte-specification.md) for clarity and human readability.